Zero-Party Data: How 3 Brilliant B2B Brands Approached it

 How it collects zero-party data: Onboarding

-Causal is a business planning platform that builds financial models.
+Causal is a modern business planning platform.

 The startup, which operates on a freemium acquisition model, collects zero-party data during onboarding.